Bloodspawns/plugin-releases-1/README.md

 + 2/5/2021 Fixed the 'Phase Marker Color' NPE
 + 2/5/2021 Fixed 'Maiden Max Hit (Tooltip)' not being considered a tooltip
 + 2/5/2021 Updated to reflect lastest API change
++ 2/8/2021 Updated some methods to the non-deprecrated ones
++ 2/8/2021 Added a new section for Maiden called 'Maiden Ext'
++ 2/8/2021 Moved some Maiden features that DO conflict with other plugins here
++ 2/8/2021 Added the ability to revert back to how I used to do overlay rendering for the Matomenos Overlays and Maiden Max Hit
++ 2/8/2021 Added back the ability to change what to display under the Max Hit overlays
++ 2/8/2021 Updated Bloat HP Overlay Panel to not run in the background if disabled/off
++ 2/8/2021 Updated 'Hide Bloat Tank' to hide the entire top plane
++ 2/8/2021 Added Bloat Stomp Safespot Lines
+- 2/8/2021 Removed 'Hide Hands Object' (Was crazily broken, and never used, not adding it back)
++ 2/8/2021 Fixed Big Splits not displaying for popping by itself
++ 2/8/2021 Fixed Big Splits to display whilst dying
++ 2/8/2021 Added ability to display the Nylocas Bigs SW Tile
++ 2/8/2021 Added a new section for Nylocas called 'Nylocas Ext'
++ 2/8/2021 Added ability to display the Explosion AOE for nylocas (all credits goes to big J the dynamic poly feature)
 ```

 </details>